zeroth-tech/website/pages/BLT_index.md

 + Full_Name: James Canterbury
 + BLT_Message_LED_Color: Blue
-+ BLT_Termination_Color
++ BLT_Termination_Color: Red
 + BLT_Blink_Rate: 0.05 Seconds
-+ BLT_Chirp_Amp: +20 kHz
++ ~~BLT_Chirp_Amp: +20 kHz~~
 + Desciption*: "I am making a public statement"

 The attestation returns a 64 character hexidecimal string which both serves as a pointer to the attestation and a unique ID that would be impossible to determine ahead of time.

 > [!TIP]
-> Creating the attestation using your wallet proves that it is the authentic you (assuming you control your keys and have used sme form of proof of personhood).
-The UID of the attestation uses the time stamp of the Ethereum bock in which the attestation is posted - proving that your session is contemporaneous.
+> Creating the attestation using your wallet proves that it is the authentic you (assuming you control your keys and have used smme form of proof of personhood).
+The UID of the attestation uses the time stamp of the Ethereum block in which the attestation is posted - proving that your session is contemporaneous.

 EAS returns a QR code that uses the UID to point to your attestation - you are now ready to present.